algorithmixx/berry-frame/README.md

 Try the _Hello berry_ : http://followthescore.org:9001

-The web UI contains a link to the HWD file so that you see what was needed to build this _berry_.
+The web UI contains a link to the HWD file so that you can see what was needed to build this _berry_.

 ### The _Dimmer berry_

 A slightly more complex example is the _Dimmer berry_.
-It also has a LED and a push button.
-Holding the button down, however, changes the brightness of the LED, a short tap will toggle between OFF and the last brightness level; a double tap will switch to maximum brightness immediately.
+It also consists of a LED and a push button.
+Holding the button down, however, changes the brightness of the LED continuously, a short tap will toggle between OFF and the last brightness level; a double tap will switch to maximum brightness immediately.

 Try the _Dimmer berry_ : http://followthescore.org:9005

 This time we needed to add our own server-side class ("Dimmer.js") which provides the specific application logic.
 The UI has a link to show its source code.

+### More _berries_ in the shop ..

+A collection of freely available _berries_ can be found under https://followthescore.org/berry

+Once you have installed __berry-frame__ you can install a berry from the shop by typing at the command line ``berry -i berryNameFromShop``.

 ## Installation

 Change to the home directory of your project.
 We will call this directory